Extracting conserved operators from a projected entangled pair state

 \textbf{Conclusion and outlook.} In this work, we show that given a uniform PEPS, geometrically $k$-local conserved operators (including Hamiltonians) which have the PEPS as an (approximate) eigenstate can be obtained by solving the (approximate) kernel of the static structure factor matrices, where the static structure factors are evaluated by differentiating the generating functions.
 We benchmark our method by extracting the frustration-free parent Hamiltonians of the 2D AKLT state and the non-frustration-free parent Hamiltonian and symmetries of the variationally optimized ground state of a 2D XX model.
 Applying our method to the critical short-range RVB state on the square lattice, we show that our method can be used to obtain an approximate 4-site-plaquette local parent Hamiltonian.
 Moreover, we find a Hamiltonian that has all the deformed Ising wavefunctions (or deformed toric code state after gauging) as excited eigenstates in the middle of the spectrum, which could potentially be quantum many-body scars.
 Our results demonstrate that learning Hamiltonians from iPEPS is feasible despite the errors in the approximate contraction schemes and the state itself being only an approximate ground state.

 Some open questions remain.
 First, for a larger support size $k$, one can parameterize the local term $h_{\pmb{x}}$ in terms of a tensor network operator with a small bond dimension to reduce the computational complexity.
 Second, the generating function method to evaluate the 4-site $\mathcal{S}$ of the critical RVB iPEPS has limited precision.
 One may try evaluating $\mathcal{S}$ using the Monte Carlo method~\cite{Sandvik_2006,RVB_fabian_2010} on finite systems and extrapolating the lowest non-trivial eigenvalue and eigenvector to the thermodynamic limit.
+It would be interesting to apply this approach to the long-range RVB states that serve as ground states of gapped $\mathbb{Z}_2$ spin liquids~\cite{LR_RVB_Z2_2018}.
 Third, it would be desirable if a more accurate and stable method could be developed to calculate the static structure factor for critical iPEPS, so as to enable a scaling analysis similar to the MPS~\cite{Yang_2023} and pave the way for applying the method to extract emergent continuous symmetries in 2D, e.g. at the deconfined quantum critical points~\cite{Norther_DQCP_2019}.